ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 draft: false
 ---

 **A recent network issue with my ISP connection triggered me to delve into what my ISP could know about me, and what everyone can do about that.
 Let's dive into the paranoia!
-A note: this is mainly a braindump and might contain some unproven claims... so as always on the internet: YMMV.**
+A note: this is mainly a brain dump and might contain some unproven claims... so as always on the internet: YMMV.**

 ## Preface

 ### My Problem

 For the people that not know me personally: I am kind of a data hoarder.
 No, seriously, I am a self-proclaimed datahoarder lurking on [/r/datahoarder](https://reddit.com/r/datahoarder/).
 This means that I ingest huge amounts of downloadable data every month that is then consumed by several tools ran on my server at home.
 The reason why I do not currently rent or colocate this server is because this also serves as a local encrypted backup facility for all of my devices, which it can then encrypt & push to the cloud using differential backups over snapshots.
 It sounds techy, but I'm working on [the 3-2-1 backup rule](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/).
-This all means that my bandwidth limit is always in the terrabytes, mostly around 4 TB per month.
+This all means that my bandwidth limit is always in the terabytes, mostly around 4 TB per month.

 ### My ISP Subscription

 This means I have to make use of a truly unlimited subscription with my ISP which is typically a business subscription, which is fine since I have my own company.
-(You're on the website of it, ey?)
+(You're on the website of it, eh?)
 The basic gist of it is: consume anything you want, whenever you want.
-It was only a month ago that I had to take one of the more expensive subscriptions to be able to benefit from this, but thank god to commercial pressue this is now possible for every business customer.
+It was only a month ago that I had to take one of the more expensive subscriptions to be able to benefit from this, but thank god to commercial pressure this is now possible for every business customer.
 Or so it is supposed be...
 Before this switch, you were put on a small-band segment which basically means a capped 1Mbps/0.5Mbps which would normally trigger you to pay extra for a measly extra 50 Gigabytes download.
 Which is then burned through again. :-(
 A shout out to my dedicated sales person at my ISP, who I keep bombarding with queries like "when is the Video On Demand feature finally coming to Business customers?" or "This unlimited internet isn't really unlimited".
 I'm probably part of the noisy 5% of technical customers that they do not like at all.

 ### The Issue